svgeesus/EuroMPE/Duophonic/Gate-LED.md

 Notice [this thread](https://forum.pjrc.com/threads/28460-teensy3-1-tlc59711-16-bit-led-driver-timing-issue-and-flicker?highlight=TLC59711) on using the Adafruit TLC59711 library.
 [Alternate library](https://github.com/ulrichstern/Tlc59711) with [wiki notes](https://github.com/ulrichstern/Tlc59711/wiki#electronics-notes) uses transactions, does not use old SPI clock multiplier.

 Also [this thread](https://forum.pjrc.com/threads/24599-IntervalTimer-and-LED-fading?highlight=TLC59711) on why Teensy PWM is better than a PWM chip; uses an op-amp integrator to smooth the PWM signal and to provide the current drive rather than getting it from the Teensy.
 LMV358 SOIC-8 dual op-amp is [cheap](https://www.mouser.com/ProductDetail/Diodes-Incorporated/LMV358SG-13) at $0.414/10, need 3 for 2 RGB LEDs.

+This is driven anode, but Pirhana RGB LEDs are common anode so this won't work.

 ![analog LED from PWM](./img/analogled.jpg)